 - Have filed a completed FAFSA (Free Application for Federal Student Aid) with the UWM Financial Aid office;

-- Submit their completed application in accordance with the application format and instructions on the following page.
+- Submit their completed application in accordance with the application guidelines on Academic Works

-Conditions of the Award: As a FLAS Fellow the following terms and conditions are required:
+Conditions of the Award: As an undergraduate FLAS Fellow, the following terms and conditions are required:

 - Each semester, fellows must enroll in full time coursework (12-18 credits) that includes:

 - One or more Portuguese language courses at the Third Semester/intermediate level or higher;

 - One or more area studies courses that incorporate substantial learning about aspects of Latin America and/or the Caribbean.

 - Fellows’ studies must take place at UWM and/or on a US/ED pre-approved study abroad program (must be at intermediate or advanced language level to go abroad and must apply through the UWM Study Abroad Office and follow their policies and procedures for studying abroad).

 - All coursework must be taken for graded credit and passed successfully.
 Failure to maintain good academic standing and satisfactory progress results in dismissal from the fellowship and repayment of fellowship monies already awarded.

 - Fellows must complete an instructor-administered FLAS language assessment before and after their fellowship.
 This information will be entered into the International Resource Information System (IRIS), a database used by the US Department of Education to track the FLAS Fellowship program’s contributions to national language proficiency attainment.